avivjac/avivjac/README.md

 # 👋 Hi, I'm Aviv Jacubovski

 I am a dedicated second-year computer science student at Ben-Gurion University with a GPA of 82 and a strong passion for problem-solving and technology.
-I am proficient in Java, C#, C++, Python, and SQL, combining academic excellence with hands-on experience in software development.
+I am proficient in Java, C#, C++, Python, SQL, TypeScript and JavaScript, combining academic excellence with hands-on experience in software development.

 My background includes serving as a combat medic in an elite IDF intelligence unit from 2019 to 2022, where I managed operational readiness and trained recruits, earning a certificate of excellence.
 Prior to that, I was a competitive judo athlete, ranking 7th in Israel, and I also coached young trainees.